rayattack/amebo/README.md

 1. GUI for tracking events, actions, subscribers.
 Easy discovery of what events exist, what events failed and GUI retry for specific subscribers

-1. Gossiping is HTTP native i.e. subscribers receive gossips at pre-registered endpoints
+1. Gossiping is HTTP native i.e. subscribers receive http requests automatically at pre-registered endpoints

 1. Infinite retries (stop after $MAX_RETRIES and $MAX_MINUTES coming soon)

 # Trivia

-The word `amebo` is a West African (Nigerian origin - but used in Ghan, Benin, Cameroon etc.) slang used to describe a talkative, never mind their business individual (a chronic gossip).
+The word `amebo` is a West African (Nigerian origin - but used in Ghana, Benin, Cameroon etc.) slang used to describe a talkative, never mind their business individual (a chronic gossip).